dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 development environments.

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based our personal experience, so everyone in your team could leverage the potential that Docker provides for solving particular problems.
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our personal experience, so everyone in your team could leverage the potential that Docker could provide to solve your particular problems.

 ## Expected experience level for the participants